vishnunairjanardhan/democms/src/content/posts/gift-card-promotions.md

 <li>
 <h3>VIP Customer Exclusives </h3>

 Rewarding loyal customers with exclusive benefits fosters a sense of loyalty and encourages repeat purchases.
-By offering VIP customers special promotions or discounts on gift cards, you make them feel valued and more likely to engage with your company. <a href="https://www.99minds.io/" role="link" target="_blanck">99minds</a> allows merchants to create VIP tiers such as Silver, Gold, and Platinum each providing exclusive benefits like higher discounts, early access to new products, and personalized offers.
+By offering VIP customers special promotions or discounts on gift cards, you make them feel valued and more likely to engage with your company.

+<a href="https://www.99minds.io/" role="link" target="_blanck">99minds</a> allows merchants to create VIP tiers such as Silver, Gold, and Platinum each providing exclusive benefits like higher discounts, early access to new products, and personalized offers.
 This ensures that customers experience recognition and appreciation on all fronts.
 </li>

 <li>
-<h3>Include Special Offers for your Gift Cards</h3>
+<h3>Include Special Offers For Your Gift Cards</h3>

 Gift cards are an attractive proposition for customers.
 But it would help if you upped the ante by making it irresistible for them.
 You can sell more gift cards and increase customer engagement by giving them the right offers.